 Then, you can preview the entire test or individual steps to check your work.

 When you’re ready for a test run, you can run multiple tests at once using our extensive network of virtual machines.
-With the virtual machines, you’ll have access to multiple operating systems including Windows, MacOS, iOS, and Android.
+With the virtual machines, you’ll have access to multiple operating systems including Windows, macOS, iOS, and Android.
 You’ll also have access to newer and older versions of the four major browsers: Safari, Microsoft Edge, Chrome, and Firefox.

 Speed Up Test Creation and Maintenance with Embedded Tests